IP solutions were top-of-mind at IBC and NAB. The question remains, are they real.

 The reality of IP.

 With the failure of 3D to develop as a competitive solution, the first test of a new technology is how many vendors are supporting the new idea.
-But then there were plenty of supporting demonstrations of 3D at the 2010 NAB show and it eventually died an inglorious death.
+But then there were plenty of supporting demonstrations of 3D at the back in 2010 and it eventually died an inglorious death.

-There are today many vendors supporting a move to IP interconnectivity.
+Now there are many vendors supporting a move to IP interconnectivity.
 IBC show announcements included the Evertz ASPEN, a method to encapsulate uncompressed Ultra HD, 3G, HD and SD for transport over an MPEG-2 transport stream.
 Sony is a partner in using the technology.

 Sony and Evertz exhibited the integration of their solutions in live production demonstrations in each other's IBC booths.
 The demonstrations included MAGNUM, Evertz SDVN Orchestration and Control and Sony's IP Live Production switching Sony NMI over Evertz high capacity switch fabrics.

-Evertz says that Ross Video and 12 other vendors and facilities are supporting the protocol.
+Evertz says that Ross Video and 12 other vendors and facilities support the protocol.

 Ross Video Acquity production switcher.